 - Took the first picture of Earth from the vicinity of the Moon

 Aug.
 10, 1966: Launch

 In Depth: Lunar Orbiter 1

-The Lunar Orbiter program originated as a response to the need to obtain 3-foot (1-meter) resolution photographs of potential Apollo landing sites.
+The Lunar Orbiter program originated as a response to the need to obtain detailed photographs of potential Apollo landing sites.
 NASA planned launches of a series of three-axis stabilized spacecraft with four solar panels and a main engine (derived from an Apollo attitude control thruster) for lunar orbit insertion.

-The primary instrument on board was a 150-pound (68-kilogram) Eastman Kodak imaging system (using wide and narrow-angle lenses) that could develop exposed film, scan them, and send them back to Earth.
+The primary instrument on board was a 150-pound (68-kilogram) Eastman Kodak imaging system (using wide and narrow-angle lenses) that could develop exposed film, scan the images, and send them back to Earth.

-The narrow-angle pictures taken by this system provided resolution up to 200 to 260 feet (60 to 80 meters), while the wide-angle photos showed resolutions up to 0.3 miles (0.5 kilometers).
+The narrow-angle pictures taken by this system provided resolution of 200 to 260 feet (60 to 80 meters), while the wide-angle photos showed resolutions up to 0.3 miles (0.5 kilometers).